OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:39

-And the heart of King David longed to go out to Absalom;
+And King David's heart longed to go out to Absalom;
-for he was comforted regarding Amnon, since he was dead.
+for he found comfort regarding Amnon, since he was dead.